WashingtonYandun/Github-Stats-wy/README.md

 Github Stats Card for readme files based on some of the most popular ones.

+> [!WARNING]
+> The endpoints can be changed at any time.
+I will try to keep them updated, but I can't guarantee it.

 ## Cards

 -   Github language stats card for your profile based on the number of repositories you have in each language.
 (The most representative)